 Now, let us consider these ETFs and dividends.
 A dividend income from a sufficiently large portfolio has been a very reliable retirement income source for many investors.
 For instance, selling colored sugar water, Coca-Cola (NYSE: KO), has paid an increasing dividend every year for 56 consecutive years!
-Such is the power of marketing, but we are here to talk about dividends with a focus on the best ETFs which track the S&P 500, that is, the three noted above.
+Such is the power of marketing, but we are here to talk about dividends with a focus on the best ETFs which track the S&P 500, that is, the four noted above.

 To qualify as a dividend aristocrat, a company must have paid out an increasing dividend for 25 years or more.
 Fewer than 20% of the companies among the S&P 500 qualify!
 No ETFs do; none have been around for 25 years.
 SPY is not quite 25 years old in the first place and IVV and VOO were launched much later.
-Nevertheless, the three that interest Monday Morning Millionaire Program members, namely SPY, VOO, IVV do pay dividends, an aspect which will interest many.
+Nevertheless, the four that interest Monday Morning Millionaire Program members, namely SPY, VOO, IVV, RSP do pay dividends, an aspect which will interest many.

 To qualify for the dividend, an investor must buy the security, that is, be on the company’s records, just one day before the ex-dividend date.
 The value of the security will drop by the amount on the dividend, of course, however, since we, Monday Morning Millionaire Program members invest for the long term, this is of little interest to us.